bevyengine/bevy-website/.github/ISSUE_TEMPLATE/docs.md

 ## Additional Information (optional)

-Here add any useful information that did not fit any of the previous categories.
+Add any useful information here that did not fit any of the previous categories.